jaizon2000/cmpt450-SchoolPlanner/README.md

 #### State

-[States](https://bit.ly/3uePXK9) allow user to input before running the main action
+**[States](https://bit.ly/3uePXK9) allow user to input before running the main action**

+So instead of getting the input as soon as there’s a change, the input is only gotten when the `Input` is triggered.

 `status-radio` - status of selected courses